Gunman who killed 8 workers at Indianapolis FedEx site had been detained for mental illness | Law-Order

 The massacre is the most recent in a series of U.S. mass shootings that has again pushed the issue of gun violence to the political foreground.
 Indianapolis - the capital of the Midwestern state of Indiana - alone has seen two mass shootings this year.
 In January, police say a teenager shot and killed four family members and a pregnant woman.

 Thursday's gun violence at the FedEx center was the second mass shooting in recent weeks targeting workplaces employing a high concentration of people of Asian descent.
-Although none of the victims in Indianapolis have been formally identified, members of the Sikh community, whose religion originated in the Punjab region of the Indian subcontinent, were among the dead and wounded, according to a New York-based advocacy group called the Sikh Coalition.
+None of the victims in Indianapolis have been formally identified.
+But Sikhs, whose religion originated in the Punjab region of the Indian subcontinent, accounted for four of those killed and at least one wounded, according to Gurinder Singh Khalsa, a businessman and leader of the local Sikh community.

-Separately, an Indianapolis Star reporter wrote on Twitter that the city's police chief was told by the Sikh community that the majority of employees at the FedEx site are Sikh.
-The coalition, which describes itself as the largest Sikh civil rights organization in the United States, said it expected authorities to "conduct a full investigation — including the possibility of bias as a factor."
+Singh Khalsa said the majority of employees at the FedEx site are Sikh.
+The New York-based Sikh Coalition, which describes itself as the largest Sikh civil rights organization in the United States, said it expected authorities to "conduct a full investigation — including the possibility of bias as a factor."

 The coalition's executive director, Satjeet Kaur, said more than 8,000 Sikh-Americans live in Indiana.
 The recent surge in U.S. mass shootings began on March 16 when a gunman shot eight people to death, including six Asian woman, at three Atlanta-area day spas before he was arrested.